COVID-19 and Vaccine Information

 Clinical trials are medical research studies using human volunteers.
-They are controlled by strict safety rules, which include guidelines on who may participate.
-Clinical trials at the Stroke Center are overseen by PeaceHealth's Institutional Review Board.
+They are controlled by strict safety rules, which include guidelines on participation.
+Clinical trials at the Comprehensive Stroke Center are overseen by PeaceHealth's Institutional Review Board.

 Clinical trials help test medical devices, medications and procedures that hold promise for preventing, detecting and treating health problems.